 MVA.
 Ongoing knee pain and tenderness.

 0 images remaining

 No fracture identified.
-Marrow oedema in the region of ITB insertion.
-Moderate knee joint effusion without lipohaemarthrosis.
+Marrow edema in the region of ITB insertion.
+Moderate knee joint effusion without lipohemarthrosis.
 Anterior cruciate ligament is intact.
 Full thickness posterior cruciate ligament tear.
 Both medial and lateral collateral ligaments are intact.
 No meniscal injury.
 No cartilage injury.
 Old Osgood-Schlatter disease.

 Isolated posterior cruciate ligament tears are much less common than anterior cruciate ligament tears.